 The department has a number of roles that are assigned to staff.
-Listed below are the team members and their key roles and research interests.
+Listed below are the Module Leaders and their key roles and research interests.

+11 1

+8 -

+1 44 1

+1 E

+Tom Poultney

-Head of Department Tom Poultney
+HE Head of Creative Arts Dept

+University Centre Leeds

 Tom Poultney is the Head of Department for Higher Education Creative Arts.
-Tom has worked across the Art Enterprise and Photography

-1 Т Email: tom.poultney@leedscitycollege.ac.uk Tel: 0113 3861733 degrees at Leeds City College.
+Tom has worked across the Art Enterprise and Photography degrees at Leeds City College.
 Tom is a practicing artist and is interested in many forms of creative practice; current research is focussed on internet culture, and particularly the creation of online communities through the development of new forms of communication.

-Programme Manager Paul Danby Email: Paul.danby@leedscitycollege.ac.uk Tel: 0113 3861733 Paul has been acting professionally for over 30 years in TV, film, radio and theatre.
-Paul was the artistic director at the theatre Royal Bath and the Lawrence Batley theatre, Huddersfield.
+Paul Danby Manager Acting and Dance Degrees The Mill School of Performance University Centre Leeds Paul has been acting professionally for over 30 years in TV, film, radio and theatre.
+After graduating from The Arden School of Theatre Paul worked as a professional actor as well as associate director at the theatre Royal Bath and the Lawrence Batley theatre, Huddersfield.
 Paul has trained many successful actors in the past whilst teaching at The Arden School of Theatre, Bath College of Performing Arts and Mid Cheshire College.
 Paul's research interests are based in Shakespearian text combined with community theatre and male emotional expression.
-Tutor Amanda Hennessy Email: Amanda.hennessy@leedscitycollege.ac.uk Tel: 0113 3861733 Amanda has worked as an actor, director and producer across different theatre and media disciplines since graduating from the Arden School of Theatre, Manchester in 1998.
-Her practice is rooted in the exploration of character and the telling of unlikely stories.
-Recent work includes the feature film Owen Parker (co-writer, producer), which is currently being submitted to national and international festivals.
-Tutor Laura Kayes Email: laura.kayes@leedscitycollege.ac.uk Laura studied Music at The Open University and Music Education at Royal Conservatoire of Scotland before performing in the Musical Theatre Sector.
-She focusses her research on barriers to education whilst studying for an Med in Teaching and learning in Higher Education at The University of Sheffield.
-Tutor Caroline Rees Email: caroline.rees@leedscitycollege.ac.uk Tel: 0113 3861733 Caroline trained at the Royal Ballet and the Northern School of Contemporary Dance.
+Paul is one of the founder members of The Mill School of Performance.

+University Centre Leeds

+Tutor School Admin Support Caroline Rees Caroline trained at the Royal Ballet and the Northern School of Contemporary Dance.
 As a performer, Caroline has worked professionally within the contemporary, ballet, jazz dance and physical theatre genres, with many leading British and European companies and choreographers.

-In 2015 Caroline co-founded

-Yorkshire based physical

-theatre dance company, Rees

-Dance, working as Co-Director, ,

-performer, outreach co-

-ordinator and post-graduate

-mentor.

-Caroline is also currently

-Programme Leader for the

-NSCD Centre of Advanced

-Training programme.
-Caroline' S

-area of research interest is

-merging technical dance with

-other performance styles,

-moving image and non-

-conventional performance

-spaces.
+In 2015 Caroline co-founded Yorkshire based physical theatre dance company, Rees Dance, working as Co-Director, performer, outreach co-ordinator and post-graduate mentor.
+Caroline is also currently Programme Leader for the NSCD Centre of Advanced Training programme.
+Caroline's area of research interest is merging technical dance with other performance styles, moving image and nonconventional performance spaces.
+Tutor Laura Kayes Laura studied Music at The Open University and Music Education at Royal Conservatoire of Scotland before performing in the Musical Theatre Sector.
+She focusses her research on barriers to education.
+After completing an Med in Teaching and learning in Higher Education at The University of Sheffield, Laura is now studying for a PHD.
+Tutor Neil Tattersall After studying as an actor Neil went on to work as a professional performer in the industry.
+Neil pursued his talents in the stage combat industry and went on to choreograph fights for TV, film and theatre.
+Neil now owns his own stage combat company, Northern Forge.